-- Baptist believe that those are forced to commit a sinful act (e.g. rape) aren’t guilty of sin (e.g. fornication or adultery).
+- Baptists believe that those who are forced to commit a sinful act (e.g., rape) aren’t guilty of sin (e.g., fornication or adultery).

-What if just one of the three criteria aren’t met?
+What if just one of the three criteria isn’t met?
 If any of the criteria aren’t met, the sin is considered a venial sin, which is still “very serious,” but not “gravely” serious.
-Some venial sins have the potential to become mortal sins if at some point all the criteria are met.
-(Also see Baptist vs Lutheran: Comparison)
+Some venial sins have the potential to become mortal sins if, at some point, all the criteria are met.
+(Also, see Baptist vs. Lutheran: Comparison)